 The ideal number would be around 15-20, so that you can still form close relationships and bonds, but there are enough people to create stimulating discussions, and plenty of people to practice teaching and adjustments with.

-Non-intensive trainings are more likely to take place part-time, in the evenings or weekends, so people can fit them around work, and can take anything from 6 months to 3 years to complete.
+Non-intensive yoga teacher training are more likely to take place part-time, in the evenings or weekends, so people can fit them around work, and can take anything from 6 months to 3 years to complete.
 These tend to be in Western cities, where students already live and work (so they don’t need to pay for accommodation or food as they go home between classes).
 This is a great choice for people who have commitments like families or bills to pay, and can’t take the time off work.
 It’s really up to you and your personal circumstances.

 Unless you have decided to do a non-intensive training in the same country you live in, generally you will be travelling abroad for your training, so it’s up to you where in the world you choose to go (depending on visas and any travel restrictions).
 If the school you like has multiple locations then consider where you might like to visit, what kind of climate you prefer, the cost of flights from your home country, any visas or vaccines you might require, etc.

-Yoga Alliance is an internationally recognised yoga institution and our principle accrediting body in the field of yoga.
+Yoga Alliance is an internationally recognized yoga institution and our principle accrediting body in the field of yoga.
 Many yoga schools and trainings are Yoga Alliance accredited, which means you can expect a certain standard of teaching, and that the school’s curriculum meets Yoga Alliance’s minimum requirements.

 However, there are many good yoga schools that are not Yoga Alliance accredited (for a variety of reasons).
 This doesn’t necessarily mean you shouldn’t choose them, although if you are hoping to work as a yoga teacher after your training then many employers require that your training was YA accredited, and/or that you register as YA certified teacher, so you need to think carefully about your decision.

 Although Yoga Alliance requires that schools meet its basic standard for what should be included in a training curriculum, there is quite a lot of room for flexibility and for each school to put its unique perspective into the curriculum.
-This includes which elements are prioritised over others (how many hours are spend on anatomy, for example, as opposed to yoga philosophy).
+This includes which elements are prioritized over others (how many hours are spend on anatomy, for example, as opposed to yoga philosophy).

 It’s also worth finding out whether the school favours theory over practice: some schools over very little practical hands-on teaching experience, instead choosing to focus on yoga theory and your own personal practice.
 If you are looking to teach after the course (rather than just improving your own practice), then you may want to find a school that offers plenty of hands-on teaching experience and learning important teaching skills, in addition to theoretical understanding.
 Don’t be afraid to ask the school for a detailed curriculum or a typical daily schedule so you can be sure it will meet your needs.